UK Tax Changes 2025-2026: Complete Guide to New Rates, Thresholds & Rules

 Rates and Thresholds

-Nil Rate Band: £325,000 (frozen until 2028) Residence Nil Rate Band: £175,000 (when passing home to children) Combined Allowance: Up to £1 million for married couples Tax Rate: 40% above thresholds
+Nil Rate Band: £325,000 Residence Nil Rate Band: £175,000 (when passing a home to direct descendants) Residence nil-rate band taper starts: £2 million estate value Combined Allowance: Up to £1 million for married couples/civil partners if both bands are available

 Frozen thresholds mean more estates are caught by IHT.
 House prices rise, thresholds don't.
 More people pay.